3lvis/Sync/README.md

 [![License](https://img.shields.io/cocoapods/l/Kipu.svg?style=flat)](http://cocoadocs.org/docsets/Kipu)
 [![Platform](https://img.shields.io/cocoapods/p/Kipu.svg?style=flat)](http://cocoadocs.org/docsets/Kipu)

+>**quipu [*kee-poo*, *kwip-oo*]**: Sometimes called talking knots, were recording devices historically used in the region of Andean South America.
+A system used for collecting data and keeping records, ranging from monitoring tax obligations, properly collecting census records, calendrical information, and military organization.

 Kipu eases your every day job of parsing a `JSON` response and getting it into CoreData.
 It uses a convention over configuration paradigm to facilitate your workflow.

 * Handles operations in safe background threats